Research at Unit for Cardiac and Cardiovascular Genetics:

-High levels of plasma LDL cholesterol as well as other dyslipidemias are major risk factors for coronary heart disease.
-It has been well documented that lowering the levels of plasma LDL cholesterol by dietary or pharmacological measures reduces the risk for coronary heart disease.
+A high level of plasma LDL cholesterol is major risk factors for coronary heart disease.
+It has been well documented that lowering the levels of plasma LDL cholesterol by dietary or pharmacological measures, reduces the risk for coronary heart disease.
 The most widely used lipid-lowering drugs are the statins which may lower the levels of plasma LDL cholesterol by 50%.
-However, because of side effects which prevent a certain proportion of the population from using statins, and the failure to achive sufficient LDL cholesterol reductions in severely hypercholesterolemic subjects, there is a need to develop other lipid-lowering strategies.
-To this end, there is a need to characterize the cellular cholesterol metabolism in order to identify pathways that could be the target for lipid-lowering strategies.
+However, because of side effects which prevent a certain proportion of the population from using statins, and the failure to achieve sufficient LDL cholesterol reductions in severely hypercholesterolemic subjects, there is a need to develop other lipid-lowering strategies.
+To this end, there is a need to characterize the cellular cholesterol metabolism in order to identify pathways that could be the target for novel lipid-lowering strategies.